 “Sex has become one of the most discussed subjects of modern times.
 The Victorians pretend it did not exist; the moderns pretend that nothing else exists.” – Fulton J. Sheen

-If we talk about "healthy intimacy" in marriage, we must be talking about having sex as often as a couple would like to, right?
+If we talk about "healthy intimacy" in marriage, we must be talking about having sex as often as a husband or a wife would like to, right?
 Nope!
 This thinking is dead wrong and will eventually undermine and can even ruin your marriage.
 It really can!
 Not to worry though because we would love to help you with a healthier view of intimacy, one that will keep your marriage happy and thriving for many years to come, instead of merely the next 15 minutes.
 To help us figure this out, let’s look to both science and the Bible because they both have much to say on the subject.

 To truly understand intimacy in marriage, we must start with its intended purpose which is to foster deep and meaningful connection between two people.
 This is what the Bible (the oldest authority on marriage) tells us in Genesis 2:24.
 There we read, “For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.”
 The word “flesh” here taken literally means “person.”
 So how can a man and his wife become "one person?"
 Obviously, they can’t physically become one person.
 However, they can become one emotionally and spiritually.
 Therefore, the Bible is trying to tell us that the purpose for marital intimacy is to join us together, as husband and wife, both emotionally and spiritually.